madees/Noisette_ADMix-Player-DS100/README.md

 ![](Static_speaker_positions.JPG).

-Or, you may use the ITU little helper in Dashboard to set up the objects 1 to 10 positions :
+Or, you may use the ITU little helper in Dashboard to set up the objects 1 to 10 positions, center and parameters like radius, FG assignment and routing :

 ![](ITU_little_helper.JPG)